 - Powdered sugar, for dusting

-role of each ingredient
+Role of each ingredient

 - Eggs - create structure and give the sponge its airy texture.